danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 pattern would have had limited scope because pulling up large array data all at once is not viable for many real datasets.
-But if ``reader.read()`` may return a `dask.array.Array`, a `dask.dataframe.DataFrame`, or an `xarray` data structure backed by dask, `reader` can inexpensively and promptly return one of these objects with internal chunks and leave it to downstream code to decide if and when to materialize them, in whole or in part.
+But if ``reader.read()`` may return a `dask.array.Array`, a `dask.dataframe.DataFrame`, or an `xarray` data structure backed by dask, `reader` can inexpensively and promptly construct one of these objects with internal chunks and leave it to downstream code to decide if and when to materialize them, in whole or in part.